 Greenfield vs Brownfield Approach on Your Move to SAP S/4HANA

 Go for a ‘Technical’ S/4HANA Migration First.
-Realise Innovation Later.
+Realize Innovation Later.

 A detailed S/4HANA migration project assessment can help you minimize the conversion activities to the “must do” items.
 Once the migration to S/4HANA has been completed, start innovating and changing business processes at your own pace to deliver on the S/4HANA digital transformation promise.